CVE-2025-66559 Overview

 Indicators of Compromise

-- verifiedTransitionId set to zero on a batch that should reference a non-zero transition.
+- verifiedTransitionId set to zero on a batch that should have a non-zero verified transition.

 Detection Strategies